ZestUs-app/ZestUs/README.md

 - Track engagement, reach, and growth

 ### ✉️ Contact
-Whether you're a teen, student, mentor, company, changemaker, or investor — send an e-mail to
+Whether you're a teen, student, mentor, company, changemaker or investor — send an e-mail to
 zeljka.potoku@gmail.com